ShidongPAN/ShidongPan.github.io/_pages/about.md

 # Research Interests #

-My research lies at the intersection of Usable  <b>Privacy \& Security</b> and <b>Software Engineering</b>, with a central interest in <b>Privacy Policy</b> as a bridge between software practices, regulatory requirements, and user-facing privacy communication.
+My research lies at the intersection of Usable  <b>Privacy & Security</b> and <b>Software Engineering</b>, with a central interest in <b>Privacy Policy</b> as a bridge between software practices, regulatory requirements, and user-facing privacy communication.
 I develop empirical methods and engineering tools that help software practitioners implement privacy and security requirements, while enabling end-users to better understand and act on privacy information.
-My work has been published in top-tier Cybersecurity (USENIX Sec, IEEE S\&P, PETS), Software Engineering (ICSE, FSE, ASE, TSE, TOSEM), and ML/AI (ICML, AAAI) venues.
+My work has been published in top-tier Cybersecurity (USENIX Sec, IEEE S&P, PETS), Software Engineering (ICSE, FSE, ASE, TSE, TOSEM), and ML/AI (ICML, AAAI) venues.

 <b>Research Question</b>: How to tackle the escalating software regulatory compliance challenge that widely exists in the new software formats, AI-driven development paradigm, and dynamic regulation frameworks?